The Adversary (Star Trek: Deep Space Nine): Plot

 Along the way, the crew loses control of the ship's critical systems, including navigation and weapons, and Chief O'Brien's investigation reveals sabotage.
 When O'Brien and Lt.
 Dax search the crew, Krajensky is revealed to be a Changeling impostor, who flees into the depths of the ship; the crew infer that he has taken control of the ship to cause a war between the Federation and Tzenkethi.
 Hours of searching cause paranoia among the crew, as the Changeling could be disguised as any of them.
 Sisko orders Dr. Bashir to administer blood tests to the crew to identify the Changeling, and the tests seem to reveal Lt.
 Cmdr.
 Michael Eddington as the impostor; but in fact the Changeling was disguised as Bashir in order to fake Eddington's blood test, and escapes again.

 As a last resort to prevent the ship from attacking the Tzenkethi, Sisko readies the ship's self-destruct system, while O'Brien tries to override the Changeling's control of the ship's systems.
 Constable Odo, a Changeling who has rejected the Dominion, fights the infiltrator in the engine room and kills him, thus becoming the first Changeling to harm another.
 O'Brien regains control of the ship and Sisko cancels the self-destruct.
 When they return to Deep Space Nine, they learn that the real Ambassador Krajensky was kidnapped and replaced by the Changeling impostor before ever arriving at the station, and the report of a Tzenkethi coup was false; the entire affair was a Dominion plot to destabilize the Alpha Quadrant.
 Odo repeats to the others the Changeling's last words: "You are too late.
 We are everywhere."

 Reception

-Keith DeCandido of Tor.com rated the episode 5 out of 10.
+Keith DeCandido of Tor.com rated the episode five out of ten.

-In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, which they note focuses on the changeling aliens.
+In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, which they note focuses on the changelings.

 In 2020, Den of Geek ranked this episode as the 14th most scary episode of all Star Trek franchise television episodes.

 Releases

-This episode was released on October 2, 1998 in Japan as part of the half-season LaserDisc box set 3rd Season vol.2.
+This episode was released on October 2, 1998 in Japan as part of the half-season LaserDisc box set 3rd Season Vol. 2.
 The format included both English and Japanese audio tracks, as well as Japanese captions.

-The episode was released on June 3, 2003 in North America as part of the season 3 DVD box set.
+The episode was released on June 3, 2003 in North America as part of the Season 3 DVD box set.